 The Security Studies Program curriculum sits at the nexus of theory and practice.
 Courses cover a diverse assortment of security issues and ensure that students obtain a substantive background in the theories, methods, and issues in the modern security environment.

-With more than 80 courses available, SSP is a suitable option both for students seeking a more general security background and those seeking to specialize in a particular area.
+With about 80 different courses offered each semester, SSP is a suitable option both for students seeking a more general security background and those seeking to specialize in a particular area.
 Students can also take approved courses elsewhere in Georgetown University or in the Washington D.C. area.